pmt-mcpe-fun/py-mcpe-stats/README.md

 -----
 #### Run Directly

-Simply execute `python main.py` in the root folder of this project.
+Simply execute `python main.py pe.mineplex.com 19132` in the root folder of this project.

-It will automatically query the host and port that are set in the `main.py` file.

 #### Use as a module